-4 The LRep: A Language for Reputation and Image Justification
+4 The LRep: language framework for reputation and image justification

 In this section we define both the syntax and semantics of the LRep language.
 The objective of this language is to provide a mechanism to represent not only the evaluation of an image or reputation but also a justification of that value.
-This justification should increase the richness of the exchanged information about image and reputation and therefore, increase the effectiveness of spreading them.
+This justification should increase the richness of the exchanged information about image and reputation and therefore it increases the effectiveness of spreading reputation and image.
 That justification can be sometimes even more relevant than the evaluation itself (see section 5).